BIOL275-MSUM/eda-kelseyaleach/README.md

 Variables included were up-to-date status on the hepatitis B, haemophilus influenzae, pneumococcal conjugate, polio, MMR, and varicella vaccines, as well as poverty status and income group.
+Additional filtration was performed on the selected variables to eliminate entries with insufficient interviewer or provider data, NAs, and refusals to answer.

 ## Results